MabbottLab/neuroimaging-of-development/week_4/README.md

       * Verify that the linking has worked by right-clicking somewhere in the anatomical scan and selecting `Show ROI Time Course`.
 The functional data should pop up!
 9. Set up the design matrix for the GLM.
       * With the processed data file active (check the tab name), navigate to Analysis > General Linear Model: Single Study.
       * Right-click on the colour bar associated with your first condition to define the first predictor.
 Click HRF to apply the HRF function to the boxcar and account for HRF delay.
+Click "Add Pred" to move onto the next condition/predictor.
 Repeat for each of the 6 conditions.
       * Click “Show all” in the predictors box to show the whole protocol.
       * Save the matrix as FacesHousesDesignMatrix.sdm by pressing the ‘Save…’ button in the Single Study General Linear Model button.
       * Open the design matrix file you just saved in a text editor.